 A classic novel, by Theodore Taylor, about a World War II shipwreck, castaways on an island, and the new insights gained by a young boy as he learns to survive with help from an unexpected source.

 A great story, by Lois Lowry, about families in Denmark that work together to beat the “relocation” of Danish Jews during World War II.

-In my store, Classroom in the Middle, you’ll find novel studies, and shorter activities, as well as a free resource for each of these novels.
+In my store, Classroom in the Middle, you’ll find novel studies as well as a free resource for each of these novels.
 You can see them all here: Classroom in the Middle Novel Studies and Assignments.

 Pin to Save